meenua/case-study/code/Codebook.md

 # Codebook
 Meenu-Iram
 12/6/2017
-This document describes the code for CaseStudy.Rmd
+This document describes the code for CaseStudy.Rmd (This file is placed at /code/Rmarkdown location)

 # Project description
 As the name suggests, this study was to assess procrastination and its associations with distress and life satisfaction across the life span.

 ## Loading data
-     Raw data(Procrastination.csv)
+     Raw data(Dataset location - /data/raw/Procrastination.csv)
      This dataset has 4265 rows 61 columns
      Sample raw data with first 3 rows and first 10 columns is shown below
 | Age  	| Gender 	| Kids     	| Edu 	| Work Status 	| Annual Income 	| Current Occupation 	| How long have you,held this position?: Years 	| How long have you,held this position?: Months 	| Community size |